University of Wisconsin-Milwaukee

 It depends on what we're talking about.
 I like to cover baseball.
 I like to watch pro football.
-And, I like to play beach volleyball and basketball.
+And, I like to play basketball and two-man beach volleyball.

-Too many to mention, but I'll try: Dwight Stones, Wayne Gretzky, Don Smolinski, Dooley Womack, Jeff Cirillo, Peter Bakovic, Robin Yount, Shaq, Brett Favre, Suzy Favor-Hamilton, Karch Kiraly, Chris Chelios, Jose Valentin, Steve Sparks and the Energee!
-Dance Team.
+Too many to mention, but I'll try: Dwight Stones, Wayne Gretzky, Don Smolinski, Dooley Womack, Jeff Cirillo, Peter Bakovic, Robin Yount, Shaq, Brett Favre, Suzy Favor-Hamilton, Karch Kiraly, Chris Chelios, Jose Valentin, Steve Sparks and the Milwaukee Bucks Dance Team.

 Most memorable sports moment?

-As a reporter, it would be covering the 2001 World Series, the 1994 Stanley Cup playoffs, the Brewers' playoff run in 2008 or any of a number of state high school championship games.
+As a reporter, it would likely be covering the 2001 World Series, the 1994 Stanley Cup playoffs, Super Bowl XLV and or any of a number of state high school championship games.